Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Geometric and dynamical tools

 In Section \ref{subsec:skinningwithpot}, we prove the following result on the equidistribution of equidistant hypersurfaces in $\CAT(-1)$ spaces.
 This result is a generalisation of \cite[Theo.~1]{ParPau14ETDS} (valid in Riemannian manifolds with zero potential) which itself generalised the ones in \cite{Margulis04a,EskMcMul93,ParPau12JMD} when $Y$ has constant curvature, $F=0$ and $D$ is a ball, a horoball or a totally geodesic submanifold.
 See also \cite{Roblin03} when $Y$ is a $\CAT(-1)$ space, $F=0$ and $D$ is a ball or a horoball.

-\btheo Let $(Y,F)$ be a locally $\CAT(-1)$ space endowed with a potential satisfying the \ref{eq:HC}-property.
+\btheo Let $Y,D$ be as above, and let $F$ be a potential of $Y$ satisfying the \ref{eq:HC}-property.
 Assume that the Gibbs measure $m_{F}$ on $\G Y$ is finite and mixing for the geodesic flow $(\flow t)_{t\in\RR}$, and that the skinning measure $\sigma^+_{D}$ is finite and nonzero.
-Then, as $t$ tends to $+\infty$, the pushforwards $(\flow t)_*\sigma^+_{D}$ of the skinning measure of $D$ by the geodesic flow weak-star converges towards the Gibbs measure $m_F$ (after normalisation as probability measures). \etheo
+Then, as $t$ tends to $+\infty$, the pushforwards $(\flow t)_*\sigma^+_{D}$ of the skinning measure of $D$ by the geodesic flow weak-star converge towards the Gibbs measure $m_F$ (after normalisation as probability measures). \etheo

 We prove in Theorem \ref{theo:equidsimplicial} an analog of Theorem \ref{theo:introequidequid} for the discrete time geodesic flow on simplicial graphs and, more generally, simplicial graphs of groups.
 As a special case, we recover known results on nonbacktracking simple random walks on regular graphs.
 The equidistribution of the pushforward of the skinning measure of a subgraph is a weighted version of the following classical result, see for instance \cite{AloBenLubSod07}, which under further assumptions on the spectral properties on the graph gives precise rates of convergence.